robsiegwart/resume-builder/README.md

 ### Local

-A `config.ini` file may be placed in a resume data directory with the following as valid settings (the pdf options are just those for `pdfkit`):
+A `config.ini` file may be placed in a resume data directory with any of the following as settings:

   - HTML_TEMPLATE
   - TEXT_TEMPLATE